 I like to point out that not having many children, East Wind is essentially the Federation’s “party commune!”
 Much like the fictional Star Trek planet, Risa, called the United Federation of Planets’ “pleasure planet,” East Wind is one of the closest things to utopia most of us will ever find in this life, partly because of its remoteness!

 A couple thoughts about this come to mind.
 First of all, from my experience, I suspect that EW has had for a while what we called a “labor crunch.”
 There is much more that EW could do if it had more labor.
-When I was there around 1980 we ended our dairy and other agricultural programs in order to start having children, which was labor intensive with a communal childcare system.
+When I was there around 1980 we ended our dairy and other agricultural programs for a while (not sure of the dates) in order to start having children, which was labor intensive with a communal childcare system.
 Now EW does not have a communal childcare system or very many children, yet it has put lots of resources into agricultural programs.
 That is a great thing, yet that plus the businesses take a lot of labor, which means that they have not a lot of labor to devote to the construction of housing and other domestic needs.
 A closely related, collective community nearby could share the work: business, agricultural, and construction.
 In the past EW did hire labor help from Edge City, the community that donated to EW the Dome (they moved it on a flatbed truck along the narrow, winding Route 160!), so EW could hire labor from a daughter community as well.

 Twin Oaks does this also, hiring construction and maintenance people from its satellite communities.